Key terms

 - Start with a Systems Audit when the problem touches several tools or the team cannot explain the current path.

 When a GoHighLevel workflow does not trigger, the first mistake is to rebuild it immediately.
 In many cases, the workflow is not broken.
-The entry condition is wrong, the contact does not match the filter, another workflow changed the record, or the form, calendar, or payment path is different than expected.
+The entry condition is wrong, the contact does not match the filter, another workflow changed the record, or the form, calendar, funnel, checkout, or payment path is different than expected.

 What to check